-Below are some examples my recent work.
-Please contact me to discuss your non-profit's particular needs.
+Below are some examples of my past work.
+Please contact me to discuss your nonprofit's particular needs.

 Contact Information: